-The housing market remains open during the current period of national lockdown measures with people able to continue with new and planned moves.
+The housing market remains open during the current period with people able to continue with new and planned moves.
 Conveyancers, estate agents, removers and valuers are able to continue working to progress transactions and people are still able to view properties as long as they follow government advice.

 Conveyancing transactions are proceeding as normally as restrictions allow.
 Whilst we are not seeing clients face to face, we have utilised video calls to verify our clients’ ID and comply with our Anti-Money Laundering (AML) obligations, which is a continuation of how we were working prior to the pandemic.
 Keeping in contact with our clients and progressing matters as quickly as we are able has been and will always be a priority for us, lockdown or no lockdown, we remain diligent in our commitment to our clients.

 When asked how long the process of buying or selling a property takes (I refer to this as the ‘how long is a piece of string’ question) I always state the national average is 8 to 12 weeks.
 This isn’t from when you first speak to an estate agent or from when your offer is accepted, but from when you instruct your solicitor and the party on the other side of the matter instructs theirs.
 This is not a length of time that is set in stone, but just some guidance so you have an idea as to the timescale involved.